Cell

 var cell = sheet.Cells["C2"]; // cell in 1,2

-var cell = sheet.Cells["myname"]; // first cell from named range
+var cell = sheet.Cells["myname"]; // first cell in named range

 The collection of cell will always create cell instance before returning it, do not iterate over all cells by using this collection since it will create a lot of empty instances to eat memory, instead use the following method: